F

 Read the docs: What do you like?
 What do you not like?
 What is missing?
 What is confusing?
 What do you think is ridiculous?

-Please use the GitHub Issues to give feedback.
+Please use the GitHub discussions to give feedback.

 How to Contribute